msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ### Confirming the Outbound Shipment shipping

 The last step to issue stock with an Outbound Shipment is to confirm that stock has been shipped.
-This a critical step cause when goods are confirmed as shipped, they are no longer part of your inventory records.
+This a critical step because when goods are confirmed as shipped, they are no longer a part of your inventory records.

 To confirm that an Outbound Shipment has been shipped, tap on the `Confirm Shipped` button.